janjongboom/lorawan-fragmentation-in-flash/README.md

 ## How to get started

-1. Install mbed CLI and the GNU ARM Embedded Toolchain (4.9.3).
+1. Install Mbed CLI and the GNU ARM Embedded Toolchain 6.
 1. Import this repository:

     ```